 This pattern is relatively suspicious.
 I might want to explore beyond this single connection and see which other entities are linked to this address.

-In addition to sharing an address with an individual on a watch-list, our suspicious customer also share his address with three other companies and two of our internal employees.
+In addition to sharing an address with an individual on a watch-list, our suspicious customer also shares his address with three other companies and two of our internal employees.
 They are all living in the city of Hongqiao, China on 3557 Straubel Circle.

 As an analyst, I might recognize a known pattern of money laundering: different companies registered with a unique address.
 Also, some employees are connected to a known high-risk customer.
-Those information can be reported to higher authorities to further investigation on the field.
+This information can be reported to higher authorities to further investigation on the field.

 Graph analysis focuses on relationships, therefore helps to discover hidden connections between different entities.
 Linkurious Enterprise also operates an alert system in a near-real-time environment.
 That way, financial crime units can identify suspicious activity schemes instantly and reinforce their AML analysis and regulation system.

 Leverage today the power of graph analysis and visualization to fight financial crime.